jasampler/simple-life/README.md

                   by default calculated to center the board in (0, 0) --startline [LINE] / --endline [LINE] / --sepline [LINE] Prints the given line before each board, after it or between two boards.
-By default only --sepline QQ is active, but can be removed just using --sepline -o|--outfmt ",ALIVE,DEAD[,SEP,START,END]"
+By default only --sepline "" is active, but can be removed just using --sepline -o|--outfmt ",ALIVE,DEAD[,SEP,START,END]"
                   Format to print the lines, using the first character